rockyourboxes/issues/.github/ISSUE_TEMPLATE/--fuck-off.md

 ---
 name: "⛔ Support"
-about: 'Visit our Discord for installation help: https://theseedmc.com/discord'
+about: 'Visit our Discord for help: https://theseedmc.com/discord'

 ---